jetbrains-academy/javascript-course/Objects_Advanced_patterns/Object_to_primitive_and_this/task.md

 However, objects can be converted to `Boolean`, `Number`, or `String` types depending on the context they are used in.
 1. `Boolean`: Objects are always treated as `true`.
 That's all there is to it.
-2. `Number`.
-Objects are converted to numbers when arithmetic operations are performed on them.
+2. `Number`: Objects are converted to numbers when arithmetic operations are performed on them.
-3. `String`.
-In situations where the context expects a string, objects can be converted to a `String`.
+3. `String`: In situations where the context expects a string, objects can be converted to a `String`.

 To control how your object is converted, you can use the built-in symbol [Symbol.toPrimitive()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/toPrimitive) or the [toString() and valueOf()](https://javascript.info/object-toprimitive#tostring-valueof) methods.